Queen Elizabeth Reveals 3 Rules For Royal Family Opening Christmas Presents

-For decades, the Royal Family has followed strict rules for opening presents at Christmastime, as laid out by the Queen.
+For decades, the royal family has followed strict rules for opening presents at Christmastime, as laid out by the queen.
 However, these rules weren’t created to maintain a sophisticated order, as one might think.
-On the contrary, Queen Elizabeth’s very simple rules were designed to make holiday gift-giving a bit more “cheap and cheerful,” according to International Business Times.
+On the contrary, Queen Elizabeth’s very simple rules were designed to make holiday gift-giving a bit more “cheap and cheerful,” according to the International Business Times.

-First, no member of the Royal Family may open their gifts until given permission by Prince Philip, who supervises the proceedings.
+First, no member of the royal family may open their gifts until given permission by Prince Philip, who supervises the proceedings.
 The second rule is that the gifts should only be cheap “joke gifts.”
-The cheaper, the better, the Queen’s third and final rule states.
+The cheaper, the better, the queen’s third and final rule states.

-Traditionally, the Royal Family opens their gifts together on Christmas Eve, rather than Christmas day.
-This tradition is related to their German heritage, where the holiday is most often celebrated as two Christmas days, not Christmas Eve and Christmas day.
+Traditionally, the royal family opens their gifts together on Christmas Eve, rather than Christmas day.
+This tradition is related to their German heritage, where the holiday is most often celebrated as two Christmas days, not Christmas Eve and Christmas Day.
 In Germany, gifts are opened on the first day, while Saint Stephen is commemorated on the second day.

 “The royals are of German descent so they weave in German traditions to their celebrations.
 After afternoon tea, they open gifts on Christmas Eve, as is the German tradition,” former royal chef Darren McGrady said, which Express reported.